High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a

-{ Multidisciplinary design optimization (MDO) methods aim at adapting numerical optimization techniques to the design of engineering systems involving multiple disciplines.
-In this context, a large number of mixed continuous, integer, and categorical variables might arise during the optimization process, and practical applications involve a significant number of design variables.
 Recently, there has been a growing interest in mixed-categorical metamodels based on Gaussian Process (GP) for Bayesian optimization.
-In particular, to handle mixed-categorical variables, several existing approaches employ different strategies to build the GP.
-These strategies either use continuous kernels, such as the continuous relaxation or the Gower distance-based kernels, or direct estimation of the correlation matrix, such as the exponential homoscedastic hypersphere (EHH) or the Homoscedastic Hypersphere (HH) kernel.
-Although the EHH and HH kernels are shown to be very efficient and lead to accurate GPs, they are based on a large number of hyperparameters.
-In this paper, we address this issue by constructing mixed-categorical GPs with fewer hyperparameters using Partial Least Squares (PLS) regression.
-Our goal is to generalize Kriging with PLS, commonly used for continuous inputs, to handle mixed-categorical inputs.
-The proposed method is implemented in the open-source software SMT and has been efficiently applied to structural and multidisciplinary applications.
-Our method is used to effectively demonstrate the structural behavior of a cantilever beam and facilitates MDO of a green aircraft, resulting in a 439-kilogram reduction in the amount of fuel consumed during a single aircraft mission. }
+In this context, different approaches can be used to build the mixed-categorical GP.
+Many of these approaches involve a high number of hyperparameters; in fact, the more general and precise the strategy used to build the GP, the greater the number of hyperparameters to estimate.
+This paper introduces an innovative dimension reduction algorithm that relies on partial least squares regression to reduce the number of hyperparameters used to build a mixed-variable GP.
+Our goal is to generalize classical dimension reduction techniques commonly used within GP (for continuous inputs) to handle mixed-categorical inputs.
+The good potential of the proposed method is demonstrated in both structural and multidisciplinary application contexts.
+The targeted applications include the analysis of a cantilever beam as well as the optimization of a green aircraft, resulting in a significant 439-kilogram reduction in fuel consumption during a single mission. }